apache/superset/RELEASING/README.md

 ### Publishing a Convenience Release to PyPI

 Using the final release tarball, unpack it and run `./pypi_push.sh`.
-This script will build the Javascript bundle and echo the twine command allowing you to publish to PyPI.
+This script will build the JavaScript bundle and echo the twine command allowing you to publish to PyPI.
 You may need to ask a fellow committer to grant you access to it if you don't have access already.
 Make sure to create an account first if you don't have one, and reference your username